 The Heal Point System is designed to select teams for tournament play on the basis of athletic strength as demonstrated through the regular season schedule.
 The athletic strength of a team is determined by a two-step process.

 In the first step, the preliminary index of the school is ascertained.
-This is computed by assigning forty-two (42) points for each Class AA victory, forty (40) points for each Class A victory, thirty-eight (38) points for each Class B victory, thirty-six (36) points for each Class C victory, and thirty-four (34) for each Class D victory.
-These points are added and the total is divided by the number of scheduled games.
-In all cases, a minimum divisor is established by the appropriate standing committee.
-A team with no victories is assigned a preliminary index of 1.000 (Example: If a team had two victories over class B schools, two victories over Class C schools, and two victories over Class D schools, their total would be reached by adding 38 + 38 + 36 + 36 + 34 + 34 = 220.
-If the team played an 18 game schedule, the 200 points would be divided by 18, giving a preliminary index of 12.2222222222 and would be reported as 12.222.
+This is computed by assigning forty-two (42) points for each Class AA victory, forty (40) points for each Class A victory, thirty-eight (38) points for each Class B victory, thirty-six (36) points for each Class C victory and thirty-four (34) points for each Class D victory.
+These points are added and the total divided by the number of scheduled games.
+In all cases a minimum divisor is established by the appropriate sports committee.
+A team with no victories is assigned a preliminary index of 1.000.
+[Example: If a school team had two victories over class B schools, two victories over class C schools and two victories over class D schools, their total would be reached by adding 38 + 38 + 36 +36 + 34 + 34 + 220.
+If the school team played an 18 game schedule, the 220 points would be divided by 18, giving a preliminary index of 12.2222222222 and would be reported as 12.222.]

 In those sports where tie contests are allowed, each participating team is awarded one-half of the preliminary opposing school’s class.
 For example, a tie with a Class A school results in half of 40 or 20 points added to the calculation of the preliminary index.
 A tie with a Class C school results in half of 36 or 18 points added to the calculation of the preliminary index.
 No team may have a preliminary index less than 1.000.
 In the Final Heal Points, that fi gure will be increased to 1.000.